OpenSourceEconomics/respy/doc/source/tutorial.rst

     respy.simulate(respy_obj)

 During the simulation, several files will appear in the current working directory. ``sol.respy.log`` allows to monitor the progress of the solution algorithm, while the actual simulation can be followed in  ``sim.respy.log``.
-The names of the following files depend on the specified filename in the SIMULATION section of the model initialization file, where we specified ``data.respy.dat``.
+The names of the following files depend on the specified filename in the *SIMULATION* section of the model initialization file, where we specified ``data.respy.dat``.
 The simulated dataset with the agent choices and state experiences is stored in ``data.respy.dat`` and ``data.respy.info`` provides some basic descriptives of the simulated dataset.
+The our section on :ref:`Additional Details <additional-details>` for more information regarding the output files.

 Now that we have some observed data, we can start an estimation.
 Here we are using the simulated data for the estimation.
 However, you can of course also use other data sources.
 Just make sure they follow the layout of the simulated sample.
 The coefficient values in the initialization file serve as the starting values::

     x, crit_val = respy.estimate(respy_obj)

 This directly returns the value of the coefficients at the final step of the optimizer as well as the value of the criterion function.
 However, some additional files appear in the meantime.
-Monitoring the estimation is best done using ``est.respy.info`` and more details are in ``est.respy.log``.
+Monitoring the estimation is best done using ``est.respy.info`` and more details are available in ``est.respy.log``.

-We can now simulate a sample using the estimated parameters, but updating the instance of the ``RespyCls`` with the parameters returned from the estimation routine.
+We can now simulate a sample using the estimated parameters by updating the instance of the ``RespyCls`` with the parameters returned from the estimation routine.
 ::
     respy_obj.update_model_paras(x)